CMakePP/CMinx/paper.md

 can be used as a CMake module via CMake's "`FetchContent`" command.
 Despite only just releasing 1.0.0, the CMinx GitHub organization has already started to see attention and interest from developers not affiliated with the authors.
-So while CMinx might not be considered research software, we anticipate CMinx to be a useful productivity tool for the large swath of research software that uses CMake as their build system.
+We anticipate CMinx will be a useful productivity tool for the large swath of research software that uses CMake as their build system.

 # Statement of need

-The process of building a software package written in a compiled language (*e.g.*, C, C++ or Fortran) has always been complicated.
+The process of building a software package written in a compiled language (e.g., C, C++, Fortran) has always been complicated.
 Over the years, various build system solutions have evolved to ease the process.
 Historically, there has been a propensity to treat each build system as a one-off use case.
 This is understandable since build systems have tended to be relatively small